raulshma/myinterviewprep/README.md

-# SyntaxState
+# MyInterviewPrep

-SyntaxState is an AI-powered platform for coding interview preparation and practice.
+MyInterviewPrep is an AI-powered platform for coding interview preparation and practice.
 It provides interactive interview simulations, real-time code streaming, topic-based learning, and comprehensive dashboards for tracking progress.

 ## Features